 Yes.
 Our current policy can be accessed here.

-We delegate proxy voting discretion to Portfolio Managers, as voting is a matter relating to the investment decision-making process.
-In voting proxies, we are guided by the law and our general fiduciary principles.
+In voting proxies, we are guided by general fiduciary principles.
 Our goal is to act prudently, solely in the best interest of the beneficial owners of the accounts we manage.
-We attempt to consider all factors that could affect the value of the investment and will vote proxies in the manner that we believe will be consistent with efforts to maximise shareholder value.
+We attempt to provide for the consideration of all factors that could affect the value of the investment and will vote proxies in the manner that we believe will be consistent with efforts to maximise shareholder values.

-Our investment team also engages with management on ESG and related issues in regular meetings and conversations.
-These discussions seek to provide feedback to companies on:
+When we determine to invest in a company, we expect to do so for some years, and our relationship with the company’s board is an important part of our process.
+The investment team engages with company management on sustainability and related issues in regular meetings with key management and non-executive directors.
+These discussions also seek to provide feedback to companies on:

-In addition to executive management, the investment team engages with the Chair where this is separate, and the supervisory board in a two-tier structure.
+In addition to executive management, the investment team engages with non-executive directors such as the chair, where this is separate, and the supervisory board in a two-tier structure.
 Discussion topics include, among other issues: